kiran-a-singh/CA-Wildfires-Visuals/README.md

 ![suppression costs yoy](https://user-images.githubusercontent.com/31706194/44948657-7efe4600-add6-11e8-86bc-2ae0d0d0505d.png)

 Year over Year suppression costs (cost of putting wildfires out) show a a much clearer increasing trend.
 Suppression costs in recent years are higher than they have ever been.
+Costs in 2016 were around 3x higher than costs in 2012.

 ### Other insights on fires by cause for 2016 are the attached Jupyter Notebook.